 Because I believe all people are creative but not everyone feels empowered to create, I approach teaching art as an open, inclusive and accessible process designed to draw out the potential in everyone.

-My goal is to enable students to develop a love of creating, an appreciation for what others create, and the material and conceptual competencies that facilitate their own artistic explorations.
-While I prioritize perceptual strategies, which I think are the best foundation for painting and drawing, I encourage students to develop their personal creative vision instead of teaching them the “proper” way to make art.
+My goal is to enable students to develop a love of creating, an appreciation for what others create and the material and conceptual competencies that facilitate their own artistic explorations.
+While I prioritize perceptual strategies, which I think are the best foundation for painting and drawing, I encourage students to develop their personal creative vision instead of teaching them my way or the “proper” way to make art.
+I meet students where they are and work to help them get to where they want to be.

-My goal is to enable students to develop a love of creating, an appreciation for what others create, and the material and conceptual competencies that facilitate their own artistic explorations.
-While I prioritize perceptual strategies, which I think are the best foundation for painting and drawing, I encourage students to develop their personal creative vision instead of teaching them the “proper” way to make art.
+My goal is to enable students to develop a love of creating, an appreciation for what others create and the material and conceptual competencies that facilitate their own artistic explorations.
+While I prioritize perceptual strategies, which I think are the best foundation for painting and drawing, I encourage students to develop their personal creative vision instead of teaching them my way or the “proper” way to make art.
+I meet students where they are and work to help them get to where they want to be.